Post University: Admissions

 Post University does not report GPA, SAT, or ACT scores for admitted students to the U.S. Department of Education National Center for Education Statistics.
 To enroll at the main campus, applicants must provide an attestation confirming high school graduation or equivalent.
 If an applicant has less than a 2.00 high school cumulative grade point average, a personal statement must be submitted for review by the provost.
 If approved, the applicant will be provisionally accepted.

 Rankings

 In 2025, U.S. News & World Report ranked Post Nos.
 151–165 out of 171 Regional Universities North, Nos.646-686 out of 686 universities in Nursing, and No.131 out of 165 in Top Performers on Social Mobility.

 Athletics

 Post University, known athletically as the Eagles, is a member of the National Collegiate Athletic Association Division II, primarily competing in the Central Atlantic Collegiate Conference (CACC).
 Men's sports include baseball, basketball, cross country, golf, ice hockey, lacrosse, soccer, football, tennis, and track and field; while women's sports include basketball, bowling, cross country, golf, hockey, lacrosse, soccer, softball, tennis, track and field, and volleyball.
 Non-varsity programs include cheerleading, and equestrian sports.
 An esports lab was opened on Post University's main campus in 2022.

+Community outreach

+Post University has been involved in several community-facing initiatives in Greater Waterbury area, including collaborations with local organizations, sponsorship of events, and involvement in community programs.
+The university sponsors the annual New Year’s Eve fireworks event in downtown Waterbury.
+In 2016, Post University coordinated a school-supply drive for the Boys & Girls Club of Greater Waterbury.